Recreation, Sports and Leisure

 - Earn a double diploma in another College program in as little as one year.

-- Specialize with a post-graduate certificate in Sports and Entertainment Sales and Marketing or Public Relations – Event Management.
+- Specialize with a post-graduate certificate in Public Relations – Event Management.

 Turn your diploma into a degree